mateidavid/interval-tree/README.md

 #### Internals

-An intrusive interval tree `itree` is an intrusive red-black tree `rbtree` where the key is the left end of each interval, and the extra data maintained at each node `n` of the tree is the right-most end of all intervals in the subtree rooted at `n`.
+An intrusive interval tree `itree` is an intrusive `multiset` (which in turn, is a red-black tree `rbtree`) where the key is the left end of each interval, and the extra data maintained at each node `n` of the tree is the right-most end of all intervals in the subtree rooted at `n`.

-In addition to all methods provided by `rbtree`, an `itree` also implements the following method:
+In addition to all methods provided by `multiset`, an `itree` also implements the following method:

     intersection_iterator_range interval_intersect(const key_type& int_start, const key_type& int_end);